Tutorial

 Combine with Other Enhancement Steps

 Face restoration works best as part of a pipeline.
-Consider running images through a denoising or scratch removal step before sending them to the Face Restoration API, and follow up with color correction or AI colorization if the original was black and white.
+Consider following up with AI colorization if the original was black and white.
 Each step builds on the previous one, and the cumulative result is far better than any single step alone.

 Old photographs deserve better than a dusty shoebox.
-The Face Restoration API gives you the tools to bring faded faces back to life with a simple three-step workflow.
-Whether you are building a consumer photo app, digitizing a historical collection, or adding an enhancement feature to your existing platform, the async submit-poll-retrieve pattern keeps your application responsive while the AI handles the heavy lifting.
+The Face Restoration API gives you the tools to bring faded faces back to life with a single API call.
 Grab your API key and start restoring.